HughP/MLKA/ReferencesAndLinks.md

 Key events: https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/EventOverview/HandlingKeyEvents/HandlingKeyEvents.html

 ##Software Resources
+_These resources are a wide range of resources about a wide range of topics.
+Mostly they are about keyboards and text input evaluations._
 ###Mixed
 * https://github.com/ojbucao/Workman
 * https://github.com/deekayen/norman The Norman keyboard layout by David Norman is licensed under CC0 1.0 Universal, no copyright, public domain. http://normanlayout.info